DanielChrobak/Hyper-V-GPU-Manager/README.md

     Set-VM -HighMemoryMappedIoSpace 32GB -VMName $vm
     ```

-32. Click the green **Run Script** button.
+33. Click the green **Run Script** button.
-    > 🟡 If you get an error about GPU partition — ignore it, it's normal the first time.
+    > 🟡 The errors when running for the first time in regards to no GPU partition being present can be ignored as there will be no partition by default until you run this.

 ---